oracle/terraform-provider-oci/website/docs/d/core_subnet.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The subnet's Oracle ID ([OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm)).
 * `ipv6cidr_block` - For an IPv6-enabled subnet, this is the IPv6 CIDR block for the subnet's IP address space.
 The subnet size is always /64.
 See [IPv6 Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/ipv6.htm).
 Example: `2001:0db8:0123:1111::/64`
+* `ipv6cidr_blocks` - The list of all IPv6 CIDR blocks (Oracle allocated IPv6 GUA, ULA or private IPv6 CIDR blocks, BYOIPv6 CIDR blocks) for the subnet.
 * `ipv6virtual_router_ip` - For an IPv6-enabled subnet, this is the IPv6 address of the virtual router.
 Example: `2001:0db8:0123:1111:89ab:cdef:1234:5678`
 * `prohibit_internet_ingress` - Whether to disallow ingress internet traffic to VNICs within this subnet.
 Defaults to false.